-This course consists of two parts, the first part of the course is based upon the CCNA - Introduction to Networks curriculum (commonly referred to as CCNA1), and the second part of the course is based upon the CCNA - Routing and Switching Essentials curriculum (commonly referred to as CCNA2).
-Supplementary materials will also be given to keep the academic standard of the course.
-See section 4 for an overview of how this course is aligned with the CCNA curriculum.
+This course consists of two parts, the first part of the course is based upon the CCNA - Scaling Networks (referred to as CCNA3), and the second part of this course is based upon the CCNA - Connecting Networks curriculum (referred to as CCNA4).
+Supplementary materials will also be given to keep an academic standard of the course.
+See fig. 1 for an overview of how this course is aligned with the CCNA curriculum.